 After its release, the PEQAB degree framework was adopted, with very minor modifications, for the review of undergraduate and graduate programs offered by Ontario public universities.
 Subsequently, the PEQAB Secretariat led a ministry-wide initiative to develop a framework of all postsecondary qualifications offered in Ontario.
-The Ontario Qualifications Framework (OQF) is the only framework in Canada that includes the full range postsecondary education credentials, from certificates to doctoral degrees.
+The Ontario Qualifications Framework (OQF) is the only framework in Canada that includes a full range of postsecondary education credentials, from certificates to doctoral degrees.